nabilelmaa/movies/README.md

-The project is build using the following technology:
+The project is built using the following technology:

 Frontend:
     React + Vite